Hearing Program Overview

 Audiologists experienced in working with HAAM members will be available to discuss hearing protection customization, which depends on the type of music played and the acoustic environment you are in.

-If you are interested in purchasing other equipment for musicians (monitor packs, dual drivers, etc.) that are not available through the HAAM Hear Clinic, please contact Estes Audiology at 512-900-8888 for pricing and information.
+If you are interested in purchasing other equipment for musicians (monitor packs, dual drivers, etc.) that are not available through the HAAM Hear Clinic, please contact HAAM so we can connect you with our partners for pricing.

 *Source: BMJ-British Medical Journal.
 Content is adapted from “Professional musicians run almost four-fold risk of noise induced deafness” (2014, April 30).